houen/www.houen.net/_pages/work-guide.md

 #### The hidden cost of long-tail maintenance

-IF something takes 20 hours to build, one might think "ah, we only have to invest a single week".
+If something takes 20 hours to build, one might think "ah, we only have to invest a single week".
 Yes, but this is just the up-front cost.
 After this comes:

 - Maintenance
 - Bug fixes